JuliaAI/MLJ.jl/docs/src/common_mlj_workflows.md

 train, test = partition(eachindex(y), 0.7); # 70:30 split
 ```

-Fit on train and evaluate on test:
+Fit on the train data set and evaluate on the test data set:

 ```@example workflows
 fit!(mach, rows=train)